Hkey1/gzip-no-pipe/README.md

 ##Strategies
 Add addition option strategies -- array of compress strategies.
-See strategy
+See strategy option.

 If this param is set gzip-no-pipe will be use all strategies and return best compressed data.